javatlacati/ryz/README.txt

 ===Project structure===

-{{{
 /src
 /test
 /test-resources
-}}}

 src: Contains Java source files to compile Ryz source code.

-test: Contains Java source file to test the RyzC
+tes: Contains Java source file to test the RyzC

-test-resources: Contains samples of the language.
+test-resources: Contains sample of the language.

 If test source file name ends in "Spec.ryz" it will be loaded by the